abdullahmahmoud-microsoft/Antares-Lumina/README.md

 **Antares Lumina** is an intelligent, context-aware assistant designed to help engineers search, learn from, and contribute to organizational knowledge in real-time.
 Think of it as a junior engineer on your team — one that never forgets what it's taught and improves with every interaction.

 This dogfood CLI version lets users interact with Lumina locally, feeding it links, notes, and transcripts — all of which are indexed and searchable for smarter, faster responses across the team.
+We are counting on you for feedback!

+*NOTE*: Lumina is preloaded with some engineering hub docs and other random knowledge, but expect it won't know most things out of the box.

 ---